-We have entered into a license and collaboration agreement with Sanofi related to MM-121.
-Under the terms of the agreement, we are currently responsible for executing clinical trials through Phase 2 proof of concept trials for each indication.
-We have completed our manufacturing obligations under the agreement, and Sanofi has assumed responsibility for all manufacturing of MM-121.
-All expenses related to manufacturing are required to be reimbursed by Sanofi.
-Sanofi pays a portion of the estimated manufacturing campaign costs upfront and the remainder during and upon completion of the manufacturing campaign in accordance with an agreed upon budget.
+In September 2009, we entered into a license and collaboration agreement with Sanofi related to MM-121.
+On June 17, 2014, we agreed with Sanofi that the license and collaboration agreement will terminate effective December 17, 2014 unless we choose to accelerate such termination date.
+Under the terms of the agreement, we are currently responsible for executing clinical trials through the development period ending on the effective termination date.
 We separately record revenue and expenses on a gross basis under this arrangement.
-Sanofi is responsible for all development and manufacturing costs of MM-121.
-We are currently conducting four Phase 2 clinical trials and three Phase 1 clinical trials of MM-121 in multiple cancer types.
+Sanofi remains responsible for all development and manufacturing costs of MM-121 through the effective termination date.
+We are currently concluding four Phase 2 clinical trials and three Phase 1 clinical trials of MM-121 in multiple cancer types.